Looking for a desktop Stereolithography (SLA) 3D printer? Read our guide to the best resin (DLP/SLA) 3D printers in Spring 2017.

 In the true replicator fashion and more akin to FFF printers, this DLP 3D printer is also available as a kit for $3,490.
 It has won over a large crowd of fans who are extremely happy with its reliability and quality.

 Where to buy this DLP 3D Printer: B9Creator

 Best Resin (DLP) 3D Printer #8: UNCIA 3D

 The UNCIA 3D is the evolution of a $299 printer that reached its funding goal on IndieGoGo in just four days.
 Like the B9CreatoR v1.2, the UNCIA 3D is a DLP 3D printer and this is an upgraded version of the original machine.

 The design may lack the finesse of the other printers, but who’s to argue when the whole package including the integrated projector can be purchased for just $1,379?

 The printer’s build area is actually quite impressive at 102 x 77 x 170 mm and has a maximum layer height of 100 microns.

 In general use the printer proves effective, although many users may find issue with the initial calibration (especially the vat height), and the overall design means that this is one of the more messy printers of its type on the market.
 Although once calibrated correctly, it does prove reliable.

 One of the biggest issues that many users have found is the lack of support, but then again at this price it is a bargain.

-Where to Buy: Unicia 3D
+Where to buy this DLP 3D Printer: Unicia 3D

 The imminent launch of the Mk4 could herald a new era for DLP 3D printers, as it boasts one of the largest build volumes, highest resolutions and print speeds for a resin printer in its class and price.